rajinder-yadav/dm-css/README.md

 ### Text overflow

-Specify text overflow behaviour when it is bigger than its display Viewport.
+Specify text overflow behavior when it is bigger than its display Viewport.

 __Mnemonic__: tt = Text transform